4th November 2018 - 11th November 2018

 Where was I?
 Yes, we got on the QM2 after a short wait to clear immigration etc. our cabins were all in a row.
 We unpacked and went topside to watch us leave Southampton.
 We decided we would meet every night for predinner drinks and if we were doing breakfast, we would meet at 8:45 (dinner worked well, breakfast worked.
 Not!!!)

 The first night we met our table mates - Carol and Marvin a great couple, who had changed their cruise as a few cruises had been cancelled or diverted due to the big storm in the Atlantic (that will not worry us!!!).
-The other couple was a little strange Peter and Linda (more about her later) he was a dyed in the wool socialist and very anti-feminist, so we had to be careful who we sat next to him.
+The other couple was a little strange "Sam" and "Hilda" (more about her later- not their real names) he was a dyed in the wool socialist and very anti-feminist, so we had to be careful who we sat next to him.
 Monica and I libel to give him the sharp edge of our tongue.
 Andreas found he could talk history with him, so he got the short end of the straw for most of the voyage.

 Rather than going day to day I will give you some highlights.